Hanwha Life Esports: 2024

 In the LCK 2024 Spring Season, HLE, whose roster consisted of Doran, Peanut, Zeka, Viper and Delight, has finished in the top 3 teams for the second time in the history of their organization at 3rd place, with a 15-3 record.
 However, in the playoffs, they were defeated 1-3 by T1 in the lower brackets' final series despite having had a clean sweep 3-0 against T1 in the 2nd round before.
 Therefore, they missed the chance to attend the 2024 Mid-Season Invitational.

 The team achieved their highest place ever in the name of Hanwha Life Esports by finishing the summer season at 2nd place (14-4), behind Gen.G Esports (17-1).
 In the summer playoffs, they swept T1 again, which then followed by a defeat 1-3 from Gen.G that put HLE, once again, face T1 in the lower brackets' final.
 This time, they didn't let the spring scenario happen again by beating T1 the fourth time this season with the result of 3-1.
 On 8 September 2024, although most casters and analysts predicted Gen.G would complete the first ever 5-peat in the LCK history since Summer 2022, HLE proved themselves to be above anyone's expectations by miraculously defeated GEN in 5 games to shut down their championship-winning streak and also their dream of the first ever Golden Road in League of Legends esports history, bringing their organization's first LCK trophy and the second LCK trophy if ROX Tigers' only domestic title was counted.
-Coincidently, the youngest member in the ROX roster winning the title that year, Peanut, has led his team to the 2024 LCK Summer championship.
+Coincidently, the youngest member in the ROX roster winning the title that year, Peanut, led his team to the 2024 LCK Summer championship.